-• Feminism in West Asia has a character which is distinct from feminism in the West.

-- Within West Asia there are distinct diversities.
+- Feminism in West Asia has a character which is distinct from feminism in the West. - Within West Asia there are distinct diversities.
 We have discussed feminism as it developed in some states of West Asia.
 Feminism has not always been the preferred term in the region and in many states women are found opting for empowerment along with maintaining their traditional and religious customs and duties. - Islamic feminism is mostly used to describe the development of the region with again, Israel being an exception. - Intersectionality is the best way to describe feminism in West Asia where the identity of a woman intersects with her other identities to form a distinctive character.

-- Islamic World-Commonly known as 'Ummah' it usually refers to the Islamic community which consists of all states that adheres to the religion of Islam. - Sharia-Islamic law based on the teachings of the Koran which prescribes the sacred duties and even penalties for law breaking. - Mutawa-It refers to the religious police in Saudi Arabia whose duty is to ensure obidience to the established codes of conduct. - Polygamy-The custom of being married to more than one person at the same time.
+- Islamic World-Commonly known as 'Ummah' it usually refers to the Islamic community which consists of all states that adheres to the religion of Islam. - Sharia-Islamic law based on the teachings of the Koran which prescribes the sacred duties and even penalties for law breaking. - Mutawa-It refers to the religious police in Saudi Arabia whose duty is to ensure obidience to the established codes of conduct. - Polygamy-The custom of being married to more than one person at the same time

-- 1. Do you think feminism in West Asia has diversities?
-Argue your case. - 2.
+- 1. Discuss the diverse character of feminism is West-Asia. - 2.
 Do you think feminism in West Asia has a different character than feminism in the West?
 Argue your case.